Considering a Kidney Transplant

 - Untreated, ongoing drug, alcohol or tobacco abuse

 - Lack of caregiver support

-- Sufficient insurance for the necessary coverage of transplant evaluations, testing, surgery, post-operative medications and treatments.
+- It is important to have sufficient insurance for the necessary coverage of transplant evaluations, testing, surgery, postoperative medications and treatments.

-- Sufficient income to cover numerous basic living expenses, medical expenses, and your post-transplant care.
+- Patients should also have sufficient income to cover basic living expenses, medical expenses, and your post-transplant care.

-- Medicare or a single private insurance alone may not be enough to cover all aspects of transplant.
+- Medicare or a single private insurance alone may not be enough to cover all aspects of a transplant procedure.
 Secondary or supplemental insurance may be required.
-Prescription drug coverage is a must.
+Prescription drug coverage is also incredibly important.

 This translation is provided by Google Translate.
 University Medical Center of Southern Nevada makes no representations or warranties of any kind, whether express or implied, regarding the accuracy of the translation provided above.